Tulane vs. UAB NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Tulane and its opponents have combined to score more than 57 points in all three games this season.
+- Tulane and its opponents have combined to go over the current 55.5-point total in all three games this season.

-- Saturday's total is 10.7 points lower than the two team's combined 67.7 points per game average.
+- The combined points per game average of the two teams, 67.7, is 12.2 points more than Saturday's over/under.

-- The 61 points per game these two squads have allowed their opponents to score this season are 4.0 more than the 57 total in this contest.
+- The 61 points per game these two squads have surrendered to opponents this season are 5.5 more than the 55.5 over/under in this contest.

+- The Green Wave and their opponents have scored an average of 68.2 points per game in 2021, 12.7 more than Saturday's total.

-- The average total in Green Wave games this season is 68.2, 11.2 points above Saturday's total of 57.
+- The 55.5 total in this game is 4.5 points higher than the 51.0 average total in Blazers games this season.

-- In 2021, games involving the Blazers have averaged a total of 51.0 points, 6.0 fewer than this game's set over/under.

 Tulane Stats and Trends

+- Thus far this year Tulane has two wins against the spread.

-- The Green Wave have been favored by 4 points or more once this season and covered the spread.
+- The Green Wave covered the spread in their only game when favored by 3.5 points or more.

-- Tulane's games this year have gone over the total in three out of three opportunities.
+- Tulane's games this year have eclipsed the over/under in all three opportunities.

 - When Tulane puts up more than 20.7 points, it is 2-1 against the spread and 1-2 overall.

-- Tulane is 2-0 against the spread and 1-1 overall when the team churns out more than 305.0 yards.
+- In games that Tulane totals over 305.0 yards, the team is 2-0 against the spread and 1-1 overall.

 - The Green Wave have turned the ball over six times this season, four more turnovers than the Blazers have forced (2).